TheOdinProject/curriculum/javascript/react-js/react-introduction.md

 - Pretty easy to learn, especially when you already have a good grasp of JavaScript and Html, which you do when you followed the previous courses
 - React uses the virtual DOM, which makes it extremely fast and efficient

-If you need more convincing check out [this](https://medium.com/@SilentHackz/top-10-reasons-why-you-should-learn-react-right-now-f7b0add7ec0d) article and [this](https://medium.com/@cassiozen/10-reasons-why-every-developer-should-learn-react-87fbfef2cb91).
+If you need more convincing this 2020 [stackoverflow developer survey](https://insights.stackoverflow.com/survey/2020#technology-web-frameworks-all-respondents2) should be reason enough to get excited about learning React.
+Still unsure?
+Check out [this](https://medium.com/@SilentHackz/top-10-reasons-why-you-should-learn-react-right-now-f7b0add7ec0d) article.

 _convinced and excited?
 Great, because it's gonna change your life.
 Let's dive right into it._